 HearUSA was established in 1987 and has more than 250 locations throughout the United States.
 It’s also a part of The Sivantos Group, which is a globally recognized hearing aid company.

-According to a Consumer Reports survey in 2018, HearUSA is the third-highest rated hearing aid center just behind Costco and Connect Hearing.
-Reviewers gave it above average scores in the areas of evaluation, discussion, options, answering questions, courtesy, training, follow-up service and price transparency.
+According to a Consumer Reports survey in 2021, HearUSA is the seventh-highest-rated hearing aid center behind Costco, Connect Hearing, Sam’s Club and others.
+Reviewers gave it above average scores in the areas of evaluation, discussion, courtesy, training and follow-up services.
 Consumer Reports members can see the full ratings and reviews here.

 Before you schedule your first appointment to order hearing aid(s) from HearUSA, here are five things to know:

 - What Hearing Aids Are Available at HearUSA?